toidiu/toidiu.github.io/content/brag/interview-prep/orange.md

   - daily task list. mark what got done and what did not
 - **Tell me about a time you showed leadership.**
   - spoke up about technical decisions that I spoke out on
+  - representing someone external to yourself
     - took initiative to fix handshake status. added fuzz testing verify the solution.
     - automate release versioning
     - customer contact list
 - Tell me about your biggest weakness.

 **MID**